Acute Angle-Closure Glaucoma

 Prior to surgery, your ophthalmologist uses medicines to reduce the pressure inside the eye and to clear up the cloudiness of the cornea that occur during an acute attack of angle-closure glaucoma.

 In acute angle-closure glaucoma, several drugs are used simultaneously to accelerate and maximize their pressure-lowering effects.
-The drugs lower IOP by increasing the outflow of the fluid (aqueous humor) from the eye or by decreasing the production of fluid in the eye.
+The drugs lower IOP by decreasing the production of fluid in the eye.